jaydeepgodhani/portfolio-react/src/posts/how-about-second-title.md

-# My Blog Post
+# My Blog Post 002

 This is a paragraph with some inline code: `console.log('Hello World');` how does it look ?
 I dont'know.
 This is a paragraph with some inline code: `console.log('Hello World');` how does it look ?
 I dont'know.

-Here's another paragraph.
+Here's another paragraph 002.

 > This is a quote from someone important.